Free Trial

 • Freddie Mac has a market capitalization of $5.19 billion and operates predominantly in the secondary mortgage market in the United States.

-Freddie Mac (OTCMKTS:FMCC - Get Free Report)'s stock price was up 17.7% during mid-day trading on Friday .
-The stock traded as high as $8.02 and last traded at $7.77.
-Approximately 3,799,458 shares changed hands during mid-day trading, a decline of 12% from the average daily volume of 4,336,538 shares.
+Freddie Mac (OTCMKTS:FMCC - Get Free Report) traded up 17.7% during mid-day trading on Friday .
+The company traded as high as $8.02 and last traded at $7.77.
+3,799,458 shares changed hands during mid-day trading, a decline of 12% from the average session volume of 4,336,538 shares.
 The stock had previously closed at $6.60.

-The company has a market cap of $5.19 billion, a P/E ratio of -266.03 and a beta of 2.06.
-The stock has a 50-day simple moving average of $7.47 and a 200 day simple moving average of $6.23.
+The firm has a market capitalization of $5.95 billion, a PE ratio of -305.00 and a beta of 2.06.
+The business's 50 day simple moving average is $7.52 and its 200 day simple moving average is $6.29.

-Freddie Mac (OTCMKTS:FMCC - Get Free Report) last released its quarterly earnings data on Thursday, July 31st.
+Freddie Mac (OTCMKTS:FMCC - Get Free Report) last announced its quarterly earnings data on Thursday, July 31st.
 The company reported ($0.01) earnings per share for the quarter.
 Freddie Mac had a net margin of 9.04% and a negative return on equity of 44.33%.
 The company had revenue of $5.92 billion for the quarter.

 Freddie Mac Company Profile